Paige looks to combat violence following Norfolk City Council win

 Regina Mobley: Your Ward also includes several public housing communities.
 What are your concerns for those residents?

-John Paige: Well we need to go to those residents we need to get them educated and find out what their desires, what their needs are.
+John Paige: Well we need to go to those residents we need to get them educated find out what their desires what their needs are.

-From public housing to public entertainment, Paige says a new approach is needed to solve the violence problem downtown.